 Because of this reclassification, the categories that make up the CPI, and consequently the EPI, are different before and after 1998.
 This affected the EPI in two ways.

 In 1998, two new categories were added to the EPI.
 One is communication, which includes telephone services, Internet services, and electronic information providers.
 The other is child care and nursery school fees, which were not collected prior to 1998.

 Secondly, new types of products and services were added to the recreation category.
 Among the new inclusions were club dues for participant sports and movie discs and rentals.
 Price data for these types of goods and services were not collected in earlier years.
 Changes in composition are a common and unavoidable feature of any price index.
 But in this case, they mean that the set of everyday products that make up the EPI in 2011 has changed somewhat from the set of products that made up the EPI in 1990.

-Chart 1 on, right, shows that the CPI and EPI trended closely until around the early years of the last decade.
+Chart 1 shows that the CPI and EPI trended closely until around the early years of the last decade.
 (Both indices are set to 100 in January 1987 to ease comparison.)
-After 2002, the prices of everyday goods and services began to increase faster than the overall price level, becoming much more volatile.
+After 2002, the prices of everyday goods and services began to increase faster than the overall price level, becoming much more volatile

 From January 1987 to December 2011, the CPI roughly doubled: it increased from 100 to 202.9.
 During the same time, the EPI increased substantially more—from 100 to 234.5.
 This translates into an inflation rate of about 2.9 per year on average for the CPI and 3.6 per year on average for the EPI.